 Talk, Play Games, Distract and Amuse

-If you, like many, disapprove of the ‘drugging’ method described above then you have to rise to the occasion and invent games, competitions, begin discussions and generally entertain your kids.
+If you prefer to engage with your kids, invent games, competitions, begin discussions and generally entertain your kids.

 Front Seat Entertainers